mariasfiraiala/WordleBot/CONTRIBUTING.md

 Our project is hosted on GitHub, and we encourage you to follow these guidelines before contributing to our project!

+## Fork our project

+Ideally, for less merge conflicts and better integration we advise core members and future contributors to **fork** our project and work on their mirror.

 ## Work on your own branch, checked out from master

 ```console